jtulak/huefri/README.md

 b.connect()
 ~~~~

-For Tradfri secret code (16 characters long string), peek at the back of your
+For Tradfri secret code (16 characters long string), look at
-Tradfri Gateway.
+[pytradfri](https://github.com/ggravlingen/pytradfri) readme.
+(This is a
+temporary hotfix after IKEA and pytradfri changed API.
+Proper changes coming.)

 ## Use as a library
 You can use this project as library too: